RaphMad/framemeister_scaling/README.md

-# Scaling to full screen:
+# Scaling to full height:

 - (+)
   - Uses as much screen space as possible